 Clearly, I had to come home and recreate the chile Paletas (Mexican Popsicles.)

 My son repeatedly stated they were, “Totally awesome!”
-The daughter said, “It’s so spicy, but I can’t stop eating it!”
+My daughter said, “It’s so spicy, but I can’t stop eating it!”
 And my husband has been telling everyone in sight about them for the last 3 days.
-You could say the homemade chile Paletas (Mexican Popsicles) were a hit!
+You could say the homemade chile Paletas were a hit.

 I bet you’ll enjoy these sweet and spicy Paletas (Mexican Popsicles) just as much as we did.